Follow Up Science Activities

 Are you interested in bringing Science from Scientists into your school?

-Explore our full range of programs and let us know which you are interested in.
+Explore our full range of programs under the Programs Menu and let us know which you are interested in.

 For requests for our In-School Module-based STEM Enrichment program, please complete the SfS Program Request Form.
 Include the name of the school and grade level you are interested in.

 For questions regarding our special events and outreach programs, please complete this Outreach Event Request Google Form.
 Include event date(s), location(s), and number and ages of expected attendees.

 For all other inquiries, please email email@example.com and we will get back in touch as soon as we can!

 We believe that participation in science fairs stimulates students to develop inquisitiveness, creativity and reasoning power.
 Early hands-on experiments allow students to see the applicability of science in the everyday world.
 See our programs for a description of how we can help organizations near our offices with science fairs.
 If you are located elsewhere, we hope you find the following links helpful.

 - All About Science Fairs — Guidance for parents